sWMAveholz/KP-Haskell/README.md

   deriving (Show, Eq, Ord)
 ```

 As you can see the type `Node` has four manifestations.
 It could be an `And` or an `Or`.
 Both of these manifestions consists of a tuple of Nodes.
-It is also possible that the type is a `Not`, which consists of one Node.
-Finally the last expression, that `Node` could be is `Var` of the type string.
+It is also possible that the type `Node` is a `Not`, which consists of one Node.
+Finally the last expression, that `Node` could be a `Var` of the type string.

 The second part of the abstract syntax tree is the evaluation function.
 On the basis of the above shown data structure `Node` the following `eval` function is written.